-In patients where complications develop, such as a prostatic abscess, more severe pain may be noted as well.
+In patients where complications develop, such as a prostatic abscess, they may note more severe pain as well.

 Generally, the pelvic area tends to develop pain symptoms.
 The pain can also affect the perineum, the scrotum, and the lower back.
 Some patients also complain about pain at the tip of their penis.

 While the pain may be similar to in some cases to patients with prostate cancer, it is important to note that prostatitis is not a cancerous disease.
 A man with chronic or acute prostatitis will also not have a higher risk of developing prostate cancer.
 Even among those with prostatic secretions, it is essential to note that this is generally caused by the infection located in the prostate gland.